Table of Contents

 No, OPCs are exempt from holding AGMs.

 Small OPCs may have some exemptions, but they still need to meet the basic annual filing requirements.
-Consult a professional for specifics.
+Consult a professional for specific requirement.

 Yes, in an OPC, the same person can be both the director and the member.
 This is a key feature of the OPC structure.